Natural Hair Care: Do You Know How To Do The ‘Do’?

 1. Always make sure your “wash day” is a carefree day.
 There is beauty in simplicity.
 How often your scalp and strands of hair are stripped of their natural oils during the cleansing process is entirely preferential.
 It could fall on a lazy Sunday afternoon after a hectic week at work or it could be bi-monthly thing.
 The salient point is this: There’s no rule book or formula.
 Tailor a plan that works for you and your schedule.
 However, I would suggest once a week to start with.

 3. ‘Rap up’.
 Protective styling is a must.
 The mushroom-style afro is striking in itself but you gotta look after those edges and ends.
 Spritz a little Kui leave-in conditioning mist and you’re well on your to luscious, bouncier curls.
 Type “protective styles” into the Pinterest search box for hair-spirations.
-Rub in a little Kui tea tree & cinnamon hair cream prior to styling.
+Rub in a little Kui Tea Tree & Cinnamon Moisturising Hair Cream prior to styling.

 4. Opt for trimming regularly.
 Your luscious strands of hair are already dead.
 Concentrate on health rather than length.
 Once a month should do the trick.